TrubaSnorlax/EkoolExtended/README.md

  5. Done!
 You have succesfuly installed Ekool Extended

 ### Firefox installation
 **!!!
-At this moment it's not possible to install this extension in firefox !!!**
+At this moment it's not possible to install this extension to the firefox !!!**
 1. ~~Go to https://addons.mozilla.org/en-US/firefox/addon/ekool-extended/~~
 2. ~~Just press `Add to Firefox`~~